OlivierMarty/SubtitlesPrinter/README.md

 subtitlesPrinter file.srt
 ```

+### Controls

 To quit, press CTRL+C in the terminal.
 To pause and resume, press space anywhere (this does not work with all windows).
+To shift the clock, press left and right arrows.

 ### Optional arguments